 Of the many issues surrounding the Mining Law, at least three are of perennial concern.
 One is whether the government should receive a fair market return from public domain hardrock mineral dispositions.
-The others are about environmental protection, and the third involves withdrawals of federal land from mineral exploration and development.
+The others are about environmental protection, and withdrawals of federal land from mineral exploration and development.